 Installing the UI

 We have developed an installation routine that you can run but don’t have to.
 You can find in the repo an installation wrapper that creates a start menu entry and unblocks the dlls.
-To install the UI for the following steps out:
+To install the UI, follow the steps below:

 Install-IntuneDeviceInventoryUI.ps1